 As I’ve already mentioned, I would add the contemporary natural and social sciences, as well as other contemporary fields to this, in order to make any future tafsir of the Qur’an relevant and useful to the current generation.

 So to ‘come closer to the words of Allah’ you don’t only study the words of Allah themselves.
 In fact in order to study the words of Allah correctly and effectively, you need to acquire the full range of tools with which to do so.
+And the more you acquire, more in-depth knowledge you will have of the Qur’an.

 In order to fully appreciate and experience the transformative effect of the Qur’an, one must immerse themselves in Qur’anic ontology, i.e. They must let their very conception of life, reality and existence be transformed by the meanings of the Qur’an.